 The NFIP insures buildings with two types of coverage: structural and contents.
 Structural coverage is for the walls, floors, insulation, furnace and other items permanently attached to the structure.
 Contents coverage may be purchased separately provided the contents are in a insurable building.

 One of the responsibilities for the City of Cherry Hills Village is to provide map information for all property owners in the municipality.
-The FEMA Flood Insurance Rate Maps (FIRMs) and associated studies are available for review during with the Village's Community Development Department, located at the Village Center (2450 E. Quincy Avenue, Business Hours 8:00am - 4:30pm Monday - Friday).
+The Federal Emergency Management Agency (FEMA) Flood Insurance Rate Maps (FIRMs) and associated studies are available for review at the Village's Community Development Department.

 Development within the Floodplain